-Class Permittee Activity A Phase I MS4s B Phase II MS4s (2000 Census) C New Phase II MS4s (2010 Census ) D MS4s within Indian Lands Cooperative () Any Permittee with cooperative programs Identify potential significant sources of the pollutant of concern entering your MS4 Ten (10) months from effective date of permit Ten (10) months from effective date of permit One (1) year from effective date of permit One (1) year from effective date of permit Sixteen (16) months from effective date of permit Develop (or modify an existing program ) and implement a. public education program to reduce the discharge of bacteria in municipal storm water contributed by (if applicable) by pets, recreational and exhibition livestock, and zoos.
-Twelve (12) months from effective date of permit Twelve (12) months from effective date of permit Fourteen (14) months from effective date of permit Fourteen (14) months from effective date of permit Sixteen (16) months from effective date of permit Develop (or modify an existing program ) and implement a program to reduce the discharge of bacteria in municipal storm water contributed by areas within your MS4 served by on-site wastewater treatment systems.
-Fourteen (14) months from effective date of permit Fourteen (14) moths from effective date of permit Sixteen (16) months from effective date of permit Sixteen (16) months from effective date of permit Eighteen (18) months from effective date of permit Review results to date from the Illicit Discharge Detection and Elimination program (see Part I.D.5.e) and modify as necessary to prioritize the detection and elimination of discharges contributing bacteria to the MS4 Fourteen (14) months from effective date of permit Fourteen (14) months from effective date of permit Sixteen (16) months from effective date of permit Sixteen (16) months from effective date of permit Eighteen (18) months from effective date of permit
+Class Permittee Activity A Phase I MS4s B Phase II MS4s (2000 Census) C New Phase II MS4s (2010 Census ) D MS4s within Indian Lands Cooperative () Any Permittee with cooperative programs Identify potential significant sources of the pollutant of concern entering your MS4 Ten (10) months from effective date of permit Ten (10) months from effective date of permit One (1) year from effective date of permit One (1) year from effective date of permit Sixteen (16) months from effective date of permit Develop (or modify an existing program ) and implement a public education program to reduce the discharge of bacteria in municipal storm water contributed by (if applicable) by pets, recreational and exhibition livestock, and zoos.
+Twelve (12) Twelve (12) Fourteen (14) Fourteen (14) Sixteen (16) months from months from months from months from months from effective date of effective date of effective date effective date effective date of permit permit of permit of permit permit Develop (or modify an existing program ) and implement a program to reduce the discharge of bacteria in municipal storm water contributed by areas within your MS4 served by on-site wastewater treatment systems.
+Fourteen (14) Fourteen (14) Sixteen (16) Sixteen (16) Eighteen (18) months from moths from months from months from months from effective date of effective date of effective date effective date effective date of permit permit of permit of permit permit Review results to date from the Illicit Discharge Detection and Elimination program (see Part I.D.5.e) and modify as necessary to prioritize the detection and elimination of discharges contributing bacteria to the MS4 Fourteen (14) Fourteen (14) Sixteen (16) Sixteen (16) Eighteen (18) months from months from months from months from months from effective date of effective date of effective date effective date effective date of permit permit of permit of permit permit